 - Timer: A timer, whether on your smartphone or a separate kitchen timer, helps you keep track of the cooking time.

-How to store Pork Chops Sous Vide
+How to store Bone in Pork Chops Sous Vide

 Cool the Pork Chops: After sous vide cooking, remove the pork chops from the water bath and let them cool for about 10-15 minutes at room temperature.
 This step helps prevent condensation inside the bags during storage.